wiesehahn/brocken_video_rayshade/README.md

-# Video Forest Disturbances Brocken
+# Forest Disturbances Brocken - Video

 **Project to render a short video which shows forest disturbances around the Brocken mountain**